tessgi/TessGiWebsite/content/pages/data-analysis/cycle1_drn.md

         <tr>
        <td colspan="3"><b>Big Updates!</b></td>
        <td colspan="5">Starting with Sector 5 processing, the SPOC pipeline 1-D Black correction has been changed to a two-component model from the polynomial fit that had been used prior.
 The two components include: a time-varying correction and a static row-by- row correction.
 To learn more about this see pg.
 8 and 9 of the DRN.<p></p>
-       The parameters to calibrate PDC goodness metrics were finalized in the PDC module.
        </td>
        </tr>